 There are many other experiences and/or accomplishments worthy of an update letter.

-I hope you are able to find some meaningful takeaways and apply some of these lessons to your own medical school admissions journey.
+I hope you are able to find some meaningful takeaways and apply these lessons to your own journey to medical school.

 Remember, as I mentioned in the first article, update letters can display valuable information:

 - an experience lasted as long as claimed;